jscancella/bagging/README.md

 #### Community
 There is a very active community around digital archiving.
 One of which is The Digital Curation Google Group (https://groups.google.com/d/forum/digital-curation) which  is an open discussion list that reaches many of the contributors to and users of this project.

+## Technical Reference
+One of the inspirations for writing this library was to create a simple to use interface for creating, reading, writing, verifying, and linting BagIt specification bags.
+The coding therefore tries to adhere with the best practices in [Effective Java by Joshua Bloch](https://www.amazon.com/Effective-Java-Joshua-Bloch/dp/0134685997) as well as experiences from the team members.

+#### Windows Development Notes
+* Install JDK 8+
+* while gradle may work running from your IDE this has not been tested and isn't really supported.
+Instead run all gradle commands from the commandline using the `gradlew.bat` script root directory. git-bash seems to generally work, but sometimes crashes for unknown reasons.
+* Before submitting a pull request run `./gradlew.bat clean check` and there are no errors.

+#### Mac Development Notes
+* Install JDK 8+
+* while gradle may work running from your IDE this has not been tested and isn't really supported.
+Instead run all gradle commands from the commandline using the `gradlew` script root directory.
+* Before submitting a pull request run `./gradlew.bat clean check` and there are no errors.

+#### Linux Development Notes
+* Install JDK 8+
+* while gradle may work running from your IDE this has not been tested and isn't really supported.
+Instead run all gradle commands from the commandline using the `gradlew` script root directory.
+* Before submitting a pull request run `./gradlew.bat clean check` and there are no errors.

+#### Building a release
+* run `./gradlew bintrayUpload -Pversion=<VERSION YOU ARE CALLING THIS RELEASE>`
+* sign in to https://bintray.com/jscancella/com.github.jscancella/bagging and publish the new version

 ## Roadmap for this library
 * Maintain interoperability with the [BagIt specification](https://tools.ietf.org/html/rfc8493).